New Materialist Interpretations of Women Writers in the Long Nineteenth Century

 About the Editors

-Dewey W. Hall is Professor of English at California State Polytechnic University in Pomona.
+Dewey W. Hall is a Professor of English at California State Polytechnic University in Pomona.
 He also belongs to an interdisciplinary research program, featuring Literature and Arts, as part of St. Catherine's College, Oxford.
-Jillmarie Murphy is an Associate Professor of English and Director of the Gender, Sexuality, and Women's Studies Program at Union College, Schenectady, New York.
+Jillmarie Murphy is a Professor of English and Director of the Gender, Sexuality, and Women's Studies Program at Union College, Schenectady, New York.
 Her research interests and publications employ the psycho-social paradigm of attachment theory, drawing on topics considering gender, race, class, and ethnicity and their relationship to human-to-human, human-to-place, and human-to-animal bonding in literature.